Fuzhou, Jiangxi: History

-The area was part of Chu during the Warring States Period.
+The area was part of Chu during the Warring States period.
 After being conquered by the Qin, it was included in the Jiujiang Commandery.

 In 204 BC, the territory was added to the Huainan Kingdom.
 Two years later, Yuzhang Commandery was dissociated from Huainan.
 Names of the counties Nancheng and Linru, both of which then part of Yuzhang, first appeared in this period.

 In 257 AD, counties Linru and Nancheng were added to a new commandery, Linchuan.
-Thereafter they were divided to 10 counties including Linru, Nancheng, Xiping, Xinjian, Xicheng, Yihuang, Anpu, Nanfeng, Yongcheng, Dongxing, with the administration center in Linru County.
-In 522 AD, another new commandery, Bashan, was divided from Linchuan, administering 7 counties Xinjian, Xining, Bashan, Dafeng, Xin’an, Xingping, Fengcheng.
+Thereafter, they were divided to 10 counties including Linru, Nancheng, Xiping, Xinjian, Xicheng, Yihuang, Anpu, Nanfeng, Yongcheng, Dongxing, with the administration center in Linru County.
+In 522 AD, another new commandery, Bashan, was divided from Linchuan, administering 7 counties Xinjian, Xining, Bashan, Dafeng, Xin'an, Xingping, Fengcheng.
 Linchuan and Bashan belonged to Gao State in 557 AD.
 The two commanderies were replaced by Fu Prefecture (Fuzhou) in 589 AD.

-Tang Dynasty and later
+Tang dynasty and later

 In 811 AD, Fuzhou was renamed as Shangzhou.
 In 975 AD, it was renamed as Junzhou.
-In 1149 AD, Le’an County was established in the prefecture, which administered counties Linchuan, Chongren, Yihuang, Jinxi and Le’an at that time.
+In 1149 AD, Le'an County was established in the prefecture, which administered counties Linchuan, Chongren, Yihuang, Jinxi and Le'an at that time.
 On June 23, 2000, Fuzhou City was officially established as a prefecture-level city in China.

 Economy

 The main industries in the area are food, textiles, food processing and light-modeled cars.

+In August 2021, the construction of the Fuzhou New Energy Vehicle Industrial Park project started, and a new energy vehicle industrial base with a complete industrial chain including complete vehicles, parts, and power batteries has now been built.

 Administration

+Fuzhou is located in the eastern part of Jiangxi Province, between 115°35′ and 117°18′ east longitude and 26°29′ and 28°30′ north latitude.

 Fuzhou has direct jurisdiction over two districts and nine counties: